cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^abs3-]

-[^abs3-]: This specification describes Packed CBOR, a simple transformation of a
+[^abs3-]: This specification describes Packed CBOR, a set of CBOR tags
-    CBOR data item into another CBOR data item that is almost as easy to consume as the original CBOR data item.
+    and simple values that enable a simple transformation of an original CBOR data item into a Packed CBOR data item that is almost as easy to consume as the original CBOR data item.
 A separate decompression step is therefore often not required at the recipient.